STMicroelectronics Reports Q4 and FY 2022 Financial Results

 Business outlook at mid-point: Q1 net revenues of $4.20 billion and gross margin of 48.0%

-Geneva, January 26, 2023 - STMicroelectronics (NYSE: STM), a global semiconductor leader serving customers across the spectrum of electronics applications, reported U.S. GAAP financial results for the fourth quarter ended December 31, 2022.
+Geneva, January 26, 2023 - STMicroelectronics STM, a global semiconductor leader serving customers across the spectrum of electronics applications, reported U.S. GAAP financial results for the fourth quarter ended December 31, 2022.
 This press release also contains non-U.S. GAAP measures (see Appendix for additional information).

 ST reported fourth quarter net revenues of $4.42 billion, gross margin of 47.5%, operating margin of 29.1%, and net income of $1.25 billion or $1.32 diluted earnings per share.